 Manju Warrier, in a poorly written character (of Mathew’s wife Neelima), does a great job with respect to what the script offers her.
 When Mohanlal and Manju Warrier (two of the most bankable actors of Malayalam filmdom) share the silver-screen, the chemistry is by- default electric, even when their lines let them down.
 ‘Villain’ is a botched effort no doubt, but the ensemble (Siddique, Ranji Panicker, Raashi Khanna and Chemban Vinod to name a few) makes us buy into the proceedings to an extent.

 Music (by 4 Musics) is serviceable for all it’s worth – we will be forgetting most tracks as soon as radio stations surrender their fixation on them.
 Background score by Sushin Shyam complements the film’s vibe perfectly.
 Stunts by Peter Hein are just about adequate, without being overly ‘massy’.
 Editing (by Shameer Mohammed) could have been tauter (chiefly in the second half).
-‘Villain’ could easily be regarded as one of Unnikrishnan’s better films but that just isn’t enough for it to be deemed a compelling fare on the whole.
+One could easily consider ‘Villain’ as one of Unnikrishnan’s better films, but that alone does not suffice for it to be classified as a compelling fare overall.

 Verdict: Plenty of reasons to give it a miss, but one magic word pretty much outdoes it all – Mohanlal!